Human Interactions and Normative Innovation (HI-NORM)

 - A lecture by Melissa Williams (Political Science, University of Toronto), founding Director of the Centre for Ethics at the University of Toronto, on global democracy.
 (Friday, April 12, 2013)

 - A conference on the topic “Human Rights, Cosmopolitanism, and (Post-Secular) Religion,” hosted by The Cluster of Excellence on the Formation of Normative Orders at the University of Frankfurt in May 2013.
-A call for papers will be sent out in October.
+A call for papers was sent out in October.

 FALL QUARTER 2013